alsyah2019/IPTV/README.md

 # IPTV
-A collection of publicly available IPTV channels from China.
+A collection of publicly available High Definition IPTV channels from China.